 Alice Lin-Tsing Yu, M.D., Ph.D.
 Dr. Yu was appointed to the Company's Board in April 2009.
 Since mid-2013, Dr. Yu has served as Distinguished Chair Professor and Co-Director of The Institute of Stem Cell & Translational Cancer Research at Chang Gung Memorial Hospital.
 From 2003 to May, 2013, Dr. Yu served as Distinguished Research Fellow and Associate Director at the Genomics Research Center, Academia Sinica, in Taiwan.
-She has also served as a Professor of Pediatrics for both the National Taiwan University and University of California in San Diego, since 2004 and 1994, respectively.
+She has also served as a Professor of Pediatrics for the University of California in San Diego since 1994.
 Previously, she was the Chief of Pediatric Hematology Oncology at the University of California in San Diego.
 Dr. Yu has also served in several government-appointed positions and is a member of numerous scientific committees and associations.

 Dr. Yu is an accomplished physician, professor, and researcher who brings a unique perspective to our Board on a variety of healthcare related issues.
+As a pioneer in immunotherapy of neuroblastoma, Dr. Yu is instrumental in developing a monoclonal anti-GD2 (Dinutuximab) from IND thru early phase studies and phase III trial, facilitating its FDA approval on March 10, 2015.
 The insight and experience gained from her distinguished record of achievement at several highly respected academic medical institutions, as well as her experience as a practicing physician, will be valuable to our efforts to develop and commercialize our pipeline of diagnostic and therapeutic products.